UPMC, Pitt Looking For Volunteers For COVID-19 Vaccine Booster Dose Clinical Trial

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — UPMC and Pitt are partnering to participate in a new vaccine trial that will test booster shots for the COVID-19 vaccine.READ MORE: Fourth Stimulus Check: Where Do Things Stand With Another Relief Payment?
+PITTSBURGH (KDKA) — UPMC and Pitt are partnering to participate in a new vaccine trial that will test booster shots for the COVID-19 vaccine.READ MORE: More Extreme Heat, Humidity Expected

 Pitt’s School of Medicine announced on Monday that it is one of 12 sites in the country selected for the National Institute of Allergy and Infectious Diseases clinical trial of the COVID-19 vaccine booster dose.